hturnbull93/portfolio/README.md

 I generated a Favicon and added it to the `static` directory.
 Also kept a copy of the icon too.

+### Linking Pages

+Wrote a test that the Sidebar should contain a Link component to the About page.
+Red.

+For this I needed to add a mock for Gatsby's Link component, in `__mocks__/gatsby.js`.

+- Added a Link element in Sidebar, with a `to` prop of "/about".

+Green.

+Wrote a test that the Sidebar should contain a Link component to the Home page.
+Red.

+- Added a Link element in Sidebar, with a `to` prop of "/about".

+Green.

+Updated the snapshots for About and Index.

 <!-- Links -->

 [harryturnbull.com]: https://harryturnbull.com/